 - Visit grassroots women’s development organizations

-- Visit the Council of Churches and discuss the role of the church in nation-building
+- Visit the Council of Churches to discuss the role of the church in nation-building and healing from apartheid

 - Hear a presentation on the effects of globalization on the economy

-In keeping with the style and philosophy of the seminar, while in Windhoek you will stay at CGE’s guesthouse/study center or another local guesthouse.
-Rooms will be semi-dormitory style with shared bathrooms.
+Groups stay at CGE’s guesthouse/study center or another local guesthouse.
 In other parts of Namibia and South Africa, you will stay at a modest guesthouse or church-run retreat center where rooms are semi-dormitory style with shared bathrooms.